Phase 1: Payclass’ process:

 g.
 Prepare necessary disclosures to investors.

 h.
-Investment Banks often will hire specialized service provides in certain functions.
+Hire specialized service provides in certain functions.

 i.
-Investment Banks will hire legal firms to perform legal aspects of this raise.
+Hire legal firms to perform legal aspects of this raise.

 j.
-In larger transactions Banks / Agents will partner with and leverage other Investment banks to effectuate the transaction.
+In larger transactions partner with and leverage other organizations effectuate the transaction.

 k.
-In larger transactions, Investment Banks may securitize the offering and list the transaction in their proprietary and licensed Alternative Trading Systems, similar to Nasdaq, for but private securities.
+As applicable, securitize and / or tokenize the offering and list the transaction in proprietary and licensed Alternative Trading Systems, similar to Nasdaq, for but private securities.

 l.
-Investment banks will coordinate multiple investors and aggregate them as Primary and Participatory parties in the transaction.
+Coordinate multiple investors and aggregate them as Primary and Participatory parties in the transaction.

 n.
-Investment banks will perform background checks on sources of capital, to insure that such sources of funds comply with regulations for avoiding bad-actor, organized crime, embargo, sanctions, and other prohibited sources.
+Perform background checks on sources of capital, to insure that such sources of funds comply with regulations for avoiding bad-actor, organized crime, embargo, sanctions, and other prohibited sources.

 o.
-Investment banks set up 3rd party escrow services in routing funds in and out, .
+Set up 3rd party escrow services in routing funds in and out.

 p.
-The retainer that Sellers / Issuer pays to the Investment Bank covers all these downline service providers and partners.
+The retainer that Sellers / Issuer pays covers all these downline service providers and partners.

-5- The following is a lengthy checklist of processes and documentation that Investment Banks / Equity Agents will perform in order to raise the funds.
+5- The following is a lengthy checklist of processes and documentation professionals will perform in order to raise the funds.

 Due diligence for : XYZ Company